 National protection measures can be of civil, criminal or administrative law in nature and their duration, scope and procedures of adoption vary among the Member States.
 Due to separate legal bases in EU law for mutual recognition of civil law measures and criminal law measures, two separate instruments were required to ensure the circulation of the three most common types of protection measures within the EU.
 Protection orders covered by the Directive and the Regulation concern situations where you as a victim, or potential victim, of crime benefit from a prohibition or regulation of entering certain places, being contacted by or approached by a person causing risk.

-The Directive 2011/99/EU on the European Protection Order (EPO) sets up a mechanism allowing for the recognition of protection orders issued as a criminal law measure between Member States
+- The Directive 2011/99/EU on the European Protection Order (EPO) sets up a mechanism between Member States allowing for the recognition of protection orders issued as a criminal law measure.

 If you benefit from a protection order in criminal matters issued in one Member State you may request a European Protection Order.

-Protection should be awarded through a new protection measure adopted by the Member State to which you will travel or move following a simplified and accelerated procedure
+Following a simplified and accelerated procedure protection should be awarded through the new protection measure adopted by the Member State to which you will travel or move.

 The Member States shall implement the provisions of the Directive into their national laws by 11 January 2015.

-However, if you benefit from a civil law protection order issued in the Member State of your residence you may use the Regulation (EU) No. 606/2013 on mutual recognition of protection measures in civil matters, which sets up a mechanism allowing for a direct recognition of protection orders issued as a civil law measure between Member States.
+- The Regulation (EU) No. 606/2013 on mutual recognition of protection measures in civil matters sets up a mechanism allowing for a direct recognition of protection orders issued as a civil law measure between Member States.